UMN-CMS/HGCal-RPi/README.md

 ### Power Cycling
 The script to power cycle the ORMs is `etc/pwr_cycle`.
 This power cycles all 4 data ORMs and the CTL ORM on each readout board.
-At the moment, this also power cycles the hexaboards connected to the ORMs.
+There is a small hardware modification on the RDOUTv2 boards that allow them to keep the hexaboards powered.
+These boards must use the `rdout/src/v2_pwr_cycle.c` power cycling script, while the original v1 boards use `rdout/src/pwr_cycle_fpgas.c`
+The hexaboards do not recieve a clock while the ORMs are power cycling.
-Be sure that the hexaboards turn back on before taking data - sometimes they may need to be warmed up.
+Be sure that the hexaboards turn back on before taking data - sometimes they may need to be warmed up before they will start up.

 ### FPGA Programming
 The ORMs can be reprogrammed using the `etc/prog_orms` script.